Ficool

 The Boarding

-The Ark's docking bay shuddered as magnetic clamps locked onto its hull.
-A squad of black-armored soldiers stormed aboard, weapons raised.
+The Ark's docking bay shook as magnetic clamps locked onto its hull.
+A squad of black-armored soldiers stormed aboard, weapons drawn.

-Kael and Rhea stood ready, hands on their blasters.
+Kael and Rhea prepared themselves, hands resting on their blasters.
 Lyra stood just behind them, calm but tense.

 The squad's leader stepped forward, visor gleaming.
 "Orders are clear.
 Bring them to the Admiral."